geckodb/gecko-misc/string-db-gen/README.md

 ##### Note

 At the first start of `String DB Gen` the cache is created (when not already present by pre-built caches).
-Once the cache is available, the arguments `-a`, `-b`, and `-c` are ignored.
+Once the cache is available, the arguments `-a`, `-b`, `-c`, and `-d` are ignored.
 Hence, they can be left out.
 Type the following into you bash to generate data when the cache is already present.

 ```
 java -jar build/string-db-gen.jar -s ${SCENARIO_NAME} -t ${TARGET_DATASIZE_BYTE} -o output/${SCENARIO_NAME}.csv